assert.verifySteps()

 // WARNING: This is a BAD example

-QUnit.test( "bad example 1", assert => {
+QUnit.test('bad example 1', async assert => {

-const thing = new MyThing();
+const maker = new WordMaker();

-thing.on( "start", () => {
+maker.on('start', () => {

 });

-thing.on( "middle", () => {
+maker.on('middle', () => {

 });

-thing.on( "end", () => {
+maker.on('end', () => {

 });

-thing.on( "error", () => {
+maker.on('error', () => {

 });